 Carbon Capture, Utilization, and Storage

-The Mines graduate certificate in Carbon Capture Utilization and Storage (CCUS) is a three-course, 9 credit, online program that provides graduate-level learning opportunities in climate and societal impacts of elevated levels of atmospheric CO2, quantitative assessment methods of CO2 mitigation, as well as economic and policy analysis of a CCUS economy.
+The Mines graduate certificate in Carbon Capture Utilization and Storage (CCUS) is a three-course, 9-credit, online program that provides graduate-level learning opportunities in climate and societal impacts of elevated levels of atmospheric CO2, quantitative assessment methods of CO2 mitigation, as well as economic and policy analysis of a CCUS economy.
 By bringing salient aspects of CCUS under one umbrella, students gain and develop the knowledge and expertise to make informed decisions on CO2 mitigation strategies, technologies, and can guide company and/or government policy and economic decisions.

-The CCUS certificate program provides students with engaging learning experiences to understand and guide science-based discussions around climate change and how to assess it using environmental data and modeling methods; explore CO2 capture and utilization technologies, and assess geologic utilization and sub-surface storage options.
+The CCUS certificate program provides students with engaging learning experiences to understand and guide science-based discussions around climate change and how to assess it using environmental data and modeling methods, explore CO2 capture and utilization technologies, and assess geologic utilization and sub-surface storage options.
 The program equips students with scientific knowledge about each CCUS topic and various technical CO2 mitigation solutions and their risks.
 The program combines the expertise from our world-renowned graduate programs in Earth Sciences, Engineering, and Economics and Business and distills them into a certificate program on CCUS technologies and CCUS economy.
 This program is designed for professionals and recent graduates who want to acquire new skills for career advancement or get a head start on an advanced graduate degree.
 Courses in the program focus on real-world and current challenges and progress in CCUS techniques, and CCUS economics.
 The certificate program requires three 3-credit graduate courses identified below: two required courses and the option to choose an elective in either geologic or non-geologic CCUS.

 Required Courses